Fraimy1/healthy_diet_telegram_bot/README.md

 ## Usage

-1. Start by initializing the necessary components (e.g., database, model_weights):
+1. Run the Telegram bot:

     ```bash
-    python -m repository_initialization.data_init
+    python -m bot.telegram_bot
     ```

-2. Run the Telegram bot:
+2. (Optional) You can reinitialize the necessary components (e.g., database, model_weights) with your own links to Google drive in `config/repository_config.py`, then running the following command in the console:

+   (Make sure that the weights you provide can coexist with the model parameters specified in the `model_configuration.json`)

     ```bash
-    python -m bot.telegram_bot
+    python -m repository_initialization.data_init
     ```

-3. Optional: If you need to perform additional tasks like testing the model, refer to the relevant scripts in the `model` and `utils` directories.

 ## Configuration